2019 UO14

-' is the first ever confirmed Saturnian trojan, orbiting the Sun around the L_{4} Lagrangian point.
+' is the first ever confirmed Saturnian trojan, a small Solar System body orbiting the Sun around the L_{4} Lagrangian point.
 It was discovered on 23 October 2019 by the Pan-STARRS 1 telescope at Haleakala, Hawaii.
 The object was captured probably a few thousand years ago, and will remain there for 1,000 more years until influences from other outer planets remove from its current trojan orbit.